MicrosoftDocs/architecture-center/docs/example-scenario/hybrid/hybrid-tiered-data-analytics-content.md

 The manageability of this solution depends on the authoring tools that you're using and the use of source control.

-[Azure Arc](/azure/azure-arc/overview) simplifies governance and management by providing a consistent multi-cloud and on-premises management platform.
+[Azure Arc](/azure/azure-arc/overview) simplifies governance and management by providing a consistent multicloud and on-premises management platform.
 Manage your entire environment, with a single pane of glass, by projecting your non-Azure and on-premises resources into Azure Resource Manager.

 ### Performance efficiency